ElvinGarcia/Elvin.github.io/_posts/2018-04-07-ruby-style-guide.md

 ### Ruby Style Guide Suggestions (According to Shopify)

-*  Make all lines of your methods operate on the same level of abstraction. *(Single Level of Abstraction Principle)*
+*  Make all lines of your methods operate on the same level of abstraction. *(Single Level of Abstraction Principle)* By making each have a single functionality or responsibility not only leads to better organized code but for better readability and refactoring.

   ```
   [example goes here ]
   ```